My Resume From Salvation To The Present

 In January of 2008 I was able to publish my book "From the Heart of a Servant" with the pen name C. (see) R. (our) Lord.
 This name was given to me by the Lord after I prayed and asked him to give me a name that would point people to him.
 Praise is his and his alone!

-Today we have raised our seven children and they are doing well and walking with the Lord and those with children are teaching them about the love of Jesus, and that is the greatest ministry and satisfaction that we could ask for.
-I believe with my wife that we have been richly blessed above many in this world and God continues to give us his blessings as we seek to serve and honor him above all else in life.
+Today we have raised our seven children and they are doing well and walking with the Lord, and those with children are teaching them about the love of Jesus, and that is the greatest ministry and satisfaction that we could ask for.
+I believe, with my wife, that we have been richly blessed above many in this world and God continues to give us more of his blessings as we seek to serve and honor him above all else in life.
 Praise His Holy Name!

-On September 27, 2016 I will be 74 years young.
-Most people who guess my age guess me at 58 to 60 years old which is a heritage that passed down through our family, of whom few show their age.
+On September 27, 2017 I will be 75 years young.
+Most people who guess my age guess that I am 58 to 60 years old which is a heritage that passed down through our family, of whom few show their age.
 Our family has had many members with long lives extending into the mid eighties through the early to mid nineties and none of them showed their age.
-Since our children are all raised and self-sufficient except one daughter who still lives at home, I feel it is time to return to the streets once again to reach out to people for Jesus.
-My body tells me no, but my body is not in charge of me and never will be.
-It may slow me down at times but it will not stop me from serving my King!

 December 2013 Update - Our youngest daughter, Sarah moved to Kentucky to be with our oldest daughter, Kristine while her husband, Jon is in Afghanistan as a helicopter pilot in a war zone.
 She is the last of our children to move away from home, and hopefully she will find a place and a good job there and establish herself as an independent young lady.

-August 17, 2014 Update - Sarah returned home and got a job within about a week or so doing what she wanted to do.
+August 17, 2014 Update - Sarah returned home and got a job within about a week or so caring for mentally challenged people.
 She will be staying with us until she is able to deal with the financial aspects of getting her own place.
-Kristine's husband, Jon, is scheduled to return home in September 2014 which is about a month from now.

 March 21, 2016 Update - Our son Richard (Richie) moved back from Kansas City, Mo.
-Currently he is staying at our house and working as he is able to find work and looking for employment on a regular basis.
+Currently he is staying at our house and working with mentally challenged people in a different company than Sarah..
 Along with some of our other children he is helping us to learn about healthy eating due to my high cholesterol, and I am doing much better there.
-Ministry is still my goal, including the streets and whatever the Lord leads me to.
+I was able to lose 42 pounds and reduce my waistline from 50 to 42.
+Ministry is still my goal, and I am waiting on marching orders from the Lord.

 July 30, 2016 Update - Our youngest son, David, moved home from Carlisle, PA after he left a job he was doing well at in order to prepare himself for another job that he had some hope of getting with an airline.
-He is currently seeking employment and already has been offered a job.
-He also has applications in at various places and will be working with a farmer when needed until the job market opens more favorably for him.
+The airline job didn't pan out but David was also able to secure a job with the same company as Richard caring for mentally challenged people.

 I almost feel as if God is gradually bringing our family back together for some reason that I have yet to understand.
-Our two oldest sons are about 1 1/2 hours away, our second oldest daughter is about eight blocks from us and the three children mentioned above are living in our home for now.
-The only one who isn't here is our oldest daughter whose husband is in the army right now and is stationed in Georgia.
-Even then we are always in contact with her and her husband on the net so that we are not separated by anything but space.
-Skype has been a good part of that staying in touch as well as our phones.
-Only the Lord knows whether this is a special gathering of family for some purpose or not.
+Our two oldest sons are about 1 1/2 to 2 hours away, our second oldest daughter is about eight blocks from us and the three children mentioned above are living in our home for now.
+The only one who isn't here is our oldest daughter because her husband, Jon, is in the army right now and is stationed in Georgia.
+Even then we are always in contact with her and her husband on the internet so that we are not separated by anything but space.
+Skype has been a good part of that staying in touch as well as our phones and occasionally Facebook.
+The Lord knows whether this is a special gathering of family for some purpose or not.
 We will see what He has in store for us.